biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Click the run button to start the process of the beta diversity analysis.
 The view will return to the original screen, while the beta diversity analysis job runs.

-Another tool for measuring beta diversity is unweighted analysis.
-Unweighted beta analysis is when the types but not quantity of each taxa is taken into consideration when comparing samples to one another.
+Another tool for measuring beta diversity is unweighted beta diversity analysis.
+Unweighted beta diversity analysis is when the types but not quantity of each taxa is taken into consideration when comparing samples to one another.
 This differs from weighted analysis which takes into consideration both the amount and variety of taxa in a sample.

 To create a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/unweighted_beta_diversity.png
    :align:   center

-Several parameter have automatically selected for you.
-In the "p-metric" field enter unweighted Unifrac and in the "i-tree" field enter/databases/gg/13_8/trees/97_otus.tree, and click "Add Command".
+Several parameters have been automatically selected for you.
+In the "p-metric" field enter "unweighted Unifrac" and in the "i-tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".

 To create an unweighted beta analysis principal coordinate plot, select select "pcoa" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/unweighted_pcoa.png
    :align:   center

-All of the parameter have automatically selected for you just click "Add Command".
+All of the parameters have been automatically selected for you just click "Add Command".
 Once the command is added the workflow should appear as follows:

 .. figure::  images/unweighted_workflow.png
    :align:   center

 Click the run button to start the process of the beta diversity analysis.
 The view will return to the original screen, while the beta diversity analysis job runs.

-A final way to analyze the beta diversity is through filtered unweighted analysis.
+A final way to analyze the beta diversity is through filtered unweighted beta diversity analysis.
 This allows you to filter out samples.

 To filter the data, select select "filter_samples" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/filtered_unweighted_filtering.png
    :align:   center

-Several parameter have automatically selected for you.
+Several parameters have been automatically selected for you.
 In the "p-where" field enter "Volunteer 3", and click "Add Command".

 To create a beta diversity analysis, select select "beta_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/filtered_unweighted_beta.png
    :align:   center

-Several parameter have automatically selected for you.
-In the "p-metric" field enter unweighted Unifrac and in the "i-tree" field enter/databases/gg/13_8/trees/97_otus.tree, and click "Add Command".
+Several parameters have been automatically selected for you.
+In the "p-metric" field enter "unweighted Unifrac" and in the "i-tree" field enter "/databases/gg/13_8/trees/97_otus.tree", and click "Add Command".

 To create an unweighted beta analysis principal coordinate plot, select select "pcoa" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/filtered_unweighted_pcoa.png
    :align:   center

-All of the parameter have automatically selected for you just click "Add Command".
+All of the parameters have been automatically selected for you just click "Add Command".
 Once the command is added the workflow should appear as follows:

 .. figure::  images/filtered_unweighted_workflow.png
    :align:   center